craftcms/cms/docs/extend/element-types.md

 }
 ```

+If you want your relation field to be available as a custom field then you’ll need to [register it with the Fields service](https://docs.craftcms.com/v3/extend/field-types.html#registering-custom-field-types), so Craft will know about it when populating the list of available field types.

 ## Reference Tags

 If you want your elements to support reference tags (e.g. `{product:100}`), add a static `refHandle()` method to your element class that returns a unique handle that should be used for its reference tags.